Second quantized quantum field theory based on invariance properties of locally conformally flat space-times

-It is shown how one can derive the Feynman amplitude for M\"{o}ller electron-electron scattering ($ee\rightarrow ee$) from a simple order $(2,2)$ intertwining kernel.
-We also show that the Feynman amplitude for electron-neutrino scattering ($e\nu_e\rightarrow e\nu_e$) can be derived from another order $(2,2)$ intertwining kernel.
+It is shown how one can derive the Feynman amplitude for M\o ller electron-electron scattering ($ee\rightarrow ee$) from a simple order $(2,2)$ intertwining kernel.
+We also show that the Feynman amplitude for muon decay can be derived from another order $(2,2)$ intertwining kernel.
 We will propose that all the scattering processes for the electroweak force are associated with intertwining kernels.

-Conversely, we propose that all intertwining kernels are associated with possible scattering processes.
-It is also proposed that an analogue of the de Rham cohomology applied to the algebra of $K$ intertwining kernels, or to a related superspace bundle, would provide a description of ``actually occurring" scattering processes in terms of the topology of space-time.
+It is also proposed that an analogue of the de Rham cohomology applied to the algebra of $K$ intertwining kernels would provide a description of ``actually occurring" scattering processes in terms of the topology of space-time.